Noderiety/node100/lifecycle_phases.md

 1. Require: Startup phase

-	* Duration: process start to end of main tick
+	* When: process start to end of main tick
 	* Before configure
-	* Sync blocking IO
+	* Synchronous blocking IO
-	* Blocking is okay
-	* *Sync okay
 	* Load config data from file

-1.b
-	* Synchronous blocking IO construction
+	* Synchronous blocking constructors

-2. Configure: Contruct all your object phase
+2. Configure: Contruct all your objects phase

+	* When: process start to end of main tick
 	* Duration: process start to end of main tick
 	* After configure
     * Construct objects from config data
     * No IO!

 3. Initialization Phase

+    * When: Post-construction, pre-request
-  * Async IO
+    * Async IO only
-  * No sync IO

 4. General

+    * When: Accepting requests
     * No sync IO